 Over the past 10 years, Travis Stewart aka Machinedrum has honed and refined his sound - a (mostly) instrumental fusion of hip-hop, juke, jungle and house - earning a reputation along the way as an adventurous producer who also understands how to fine-tune his intricate compositions for the dancefloor.
 In 2011, he received much deserved praise for hisRoom(s) album on Planet Mu.
 Since then he’s relocated to Berlin, kept up a dizzying touring schedule – both solo as Machinedrum and as one half of Sepalcure – and released a number of singles, EPs, and mixes that further explore various bass-heavy musical dimensions.
 In this interview, among other things, Travis talks about inspiration, frustration, and self-imposed limitations.
-In addition, he shares a track from Room(s) along with its downloadable Live Set - including all the sounds and effects that went into its making and then discusses his production techniques and approaches.
+In addition, he shares a track from Room(s) and then discusses his production techniques and approaches.

 What got you started making music?